SuleimanFarah/sunpy/GSOC-2020-Abhijeet-Manhas.md

 These clients generally obtain metadata for the records.
 Except for the JSOCClient, all do not inherit the `BaseClient` class.
 In fact, we already have a `search_metadata` function for JSOCClient.
 The way by which Fido correctly uses the desired client for data retrieval is through the implementation of `_can_handle_query`.
 This subtask can be done as:-

-### 3.1  Make HEC, HELIO and HEK clients as subclasses of BaseClient
+### 3.1  Make HEC and HEK clients as subclasses of BaseClient

 This will also include adding `_can_handle_meta_search` in each subclass to register the attrs which can be handled by the respective client.